-Perkins+Will began in 1935, giving the firm several decades of experience in interdisciplinary architecture, design, and research.
-Made up of over 2,000 employees worldwide, working out of 20 different offices, the firm’s architects, interior designers, urban designers, and landscape architects seek to be leaders in the field, especially when it comes to sustainability, resilience, health and wellness, and mobility.
-The firm’s research sector seeks creative technologies and solutions, enabling more evolved environments.
-The firm receives hundreds of design awards each year and tends to be ranked as one of the world’s top firms in design.
-While Perkins+Will creates versatile designs for all kinds of clients, one focus is creating corporate buildings and office spaces; for this firm, a strong design plan promotes successful businesses, both in mission and in work culture.
+Perkins+Will began in 1935 and since that time it has grown into an interdisciplinary architecture, design, and research firm.
+Composed of over 2,000 employees worldwide, scattered across 20 different offices, the firm’s architects, interior designers, urban designers, and landscape architects seek to be leaders in the field, especially when it comes to sustainability, resilience, health and wellness, and mobility.
+The firm’s research sector seeks creative technologies and solutions, enabling it to design more evolved environments.
+The firm receives hundreds of design awards each year and is constantly ranked as one of the world’s top firms in the industry.
+While Perkins+Will creates versatile designs for all kinds of clients, one of its key concentrations is on creating corporate buildings and office spaces; for this firm, a strong design plan promotes successful businesses and represents an organization’s mission and work culture.

-Perkins+Will have a growing presence in Atlanta, with one of its key contributions 1315 Peachtree, a structure that includes office spaces for some of the Atlanta-based Perkins+Will team.
-This 45k-square-foot building was certified through the Sustainable Sites Initiatives program, and at the moment it was LEED Platinum certified, it received the highest score in the Northern Hemisphere.
+Perkins+Will has a growing presence in Atlanta.
+One of its key contributions is the 1315 Peachtree, a structure that houses office spaces for the Atlanta-based Perkins+Will team.
+This 45,000-square-foot building was certified through the Sustainable Sites Initiatives program and is also a LEED Platinum-certified structure.
 1315 Peachtree succeeded by “upcycling” a 1986 office building into a “living laboratory” of sections, including office spaces suited to hold 240 employees, civic gathering spots, and a library.
-The firm matched materials for reuse with local needs, allowing donations to more than 20 nonprofit organizations.
-The building features an open-air civic plaza where a parking deck formerly sat at the front of the building, elegant stormwater solutions, such as the 10,000-gallon cistern designed to store and reuse rainwater, and materials from paints and wall graphics to carpets — all screened to reduce toxic substances.
-An underfloor air distribution system promotes optimal ventilation and fresh air, an exterior terrace is shaded by a steel trellis and motorized overhang, and the design to let in natural light reduces energy-run lighting by 67 percent.
+The building features an open-air civic plaza, built on a space that was formerly a parking deck.
+It features innovative stormwater solutions, including a 10,000-gallon cistern designed to store and reuse rainwater.
+It also made use of and materials from paints and wall graphics for its carpets—all screened to reduce toxic substances.
+An underfloor air distribution system promotes optimal ventilation and fresh air, an exterior terrace is covered by a steel trellis and motorized overhang, and the design to let in natural light reduces energy-run lighting by 67 percent.
 Of the building’s structure, more than 60 percent is designed to be demountable, deconstructed and reused.
-The building received three Development of Excellence awards, from ULA Atlanta, the Atlanta Regional Commission and the Livable Communities Coalition, and the Atlanta Urban Design Commission.
+The building received three Development of Excellence awards from ULA Atlanta, the Atlanta Regional Commission and the Livable Communities Coalition, and the Atlanta Urban Design Commission.
 It also received a Merit Award through the Georgia Chapter of the American Society of Landscape Architects (ASLA), earned a Design Award through AIA Georgia, and was named a Top 10 AIA Committee on the Environment (COTE) project.
-Mayor Kasim Reed praised the building for its “true innovation in design, sustainability and reuse.”
+Mayor Kasim Reed praised the building for its “true innovation in design, sustainability, and reuse.”

 Scott Ward, AIA